MeiSun227/bikeJourneyFrontend/README.md

 # Getting Started with Create React App

-This project is built in conjunction with the backend, which can be found in bike journey api.
-It fetches the REST API from the bike journey backend and displays the data using Material UI components.
-Additionally, there are unit tests for the components, and further development can include end-to-end testing with tools like Cypress.
-Lottie React is utilized to incorporate animation effects on the landing page.
-The features include a single station page that displays station information and a map, a station table with a search bar, and a journey table with a search bar, pagination, and column sorting.
+This project is a collaborative effort with the backend, which can be accessed through the Bike Journey API.
+It retrieves data from the backend's REST API and presents it using Material UI components.
+The project includes unit tests for the components and has the potential for future enhancements, such as incorporating end-to-end testing using tools like Cypress.
+Lottie React is employed to introduce captivating animation effects on the landing page.

+Key features of the project encompass a dedicated single station page that showcases comprehensive station information alongside an interactive map.
+Additionally, there is a station table equipped with a search bar for convenient exploration, and a journey table featuring search functionality, pagination, and column sorting to facilitate efficient data navigation.

 ## Table Contents
 - [Configuration](#configuration)